 Fun and Unique Camping Spots in North Carolina

-It’s hard to beat the sound of the surf soothing you to sleep at a seaside campsite, unless of course waking to the sound of a babbling brook as the sun climbs over the Smokies is more your speed.
+It’s hard to beat the sound of the surf soothing you to sleep at a seaside campsite, unless of course waking to the sound of a babbling brook as the sun climbs over the Great Smoky Mountains is more your speed.

 Whether you prefer to pitch a tent in the mountains or by the sea, paddle to your campsite or drive there, rough it or be pampered in a glamping experience you won’t soon forget, North Carolina has the campsite for you.
 When planning your visit, just remember to check the camping rules and regulations of your site.

 1 Roanoke River Platform SitesInner Coastal PlainSee on map

 Pack your gear into your kayak or canoe and take your pick of about 15 riverside camping platforms linked by 140 miles of water on the Roanoke River.
 Each campsite offers a unique vibe with differing amenities including screened-in platforms, group platform options, fire pits and privys – but all boast beautiful views that’ll make you one with nature.